Technion-Kishony-lab/Phage-bacteria-spatial-interactions/README.md

 MATLAB Statistics and Machine Learning Toolbox is required.

 Instructions:
 1. Download all files from https://github.com/Technion-Kishony-lab/Phage-bacteria-spatial-interactions.git and place in a "scripts" folder.
 2. Extract "Additional_scripts".
+	Git repositiry content should be directly under "scripts". (for example, scripts\main.m , scripts\Additional_scripts\...)
 3. Download all raw data files from Zenodo:
 	10.5281/zenodo.7347986
 	About 60GB of storage space is required.